 - Central Europe Programme – allows retailers who would store their products in warehouses in Germany to use logistics centers in Poland and the Czech Republic.

 Interesting fact: Due to Brexit, on the 1st of January 2021 Amazon FBA stopped processing the sales and inter-warehouse transfers between the UK and the European Union.
 If you want to use the FBA model in the UK, you will need to register to the UK VAT and then send the goods to the warehouses located there.

 Interested in finding out which logistics model on Amazon will work better for your business?

 What is Amazon FBM?
 Fulfilment by Merchant is a system in which the seller takes full responsibility for warehousing, packing, shipping and returns.
 Shipping from your own warehouse is a popular choice for first-time sellers who are uncertain about the success of their products on Amazon.

 Amazon FBM has many advantages.
 Find out more about them!

-- Packaging is the seller’s responsibility, allowing you to use cartons and ribbons with your own logo, or include a personalised thank you note with each package.
+- Packaging is the seller’s responsibility, allowing you to use cardboard boxes and tapes with your own logo, or include a personalized thank you note with each package.
 Order picking can be done at a convenient time.

-- You decide about the delivery charges in each market.
+- You decide the delivery charges in each market.

 Challenges of Amazon FBM

-Amazon FBM requires a lot of commitment from the seller, including having the right warehouse and hiring people to handle orders from Amazon.
+Amazon FBM requires a lot of commitment from the seller, including having a proper warehouse and hiring people to handle orders from Amazon.
 Packaging and shipping must always be on time.
 More responsibility is on the seller’s side.